lappis-unb/rasa_core/docs/core/evaluation.rst

 .. code-block:: bash

-  $ python -m rasa.core.validate -s data/stories.md -d domain.yml -i data/nlu.md -w
+  $ python -m rasa.core.validate -s data/stories.md -d domain.yml -i data/nlu.md

 The script above runs all the validations on your files.
-You can also specify which ones and whether it runs with warnings or not.
 Here is the list of options to the script:

 .. program-output:: python -m rasa.core.validate --help